islaytitans/alien/docs/src/GM/hod3.md

 - NDD is starting to become overwhelming p7
 - Make each to make NDD roll
 - Handout Act 3 personal agendas
-- GM note, PCs are not expected to survie, it's imoirtanrt than winning doesn't mean gfetting out alive it means acting out your agenda with the Perfected
+- GM note, PCs are not expected to survive, it's important than winning doesn't mean getting out alive it means acting out your agenda with the Perfected
-- Proto-Hive is metamorphasis is complete, it has become a Living Proto-thing of its own
+- Proto-Hive is metamorphosis is complete, it has become a Living Proto-thing of its own
 - Station is crawling with a dozen newborn **PASSIVE** Fulfremmen p70
-- If the PCs haven't stopped the Hive's tendrills from invading the Cetorhina (ship the arrived on) the Living Proto-Hive begins priming her FTL drive
+- If the PCs haven't stopped the Hive's tendrils from invading the Cetorhina (ship the arrived on) the Living Proto-Hive begins priming her FTL drive
 - Recap the offer from the Fulfremmen
 - Recap - did they recreate the strain?
-- Recap Lukes calling the UPP ship to collect the info leading to [The Rescue](#the-rescue)
+- Recap Luke's calling the UPP ship to collect the info leading to [The Rescue](#the-rescue)
 - Luke is with MURTHUR on Deck C
 - Keir and Sell are in The Cheiron on Deck G
 - Whatever the PCs are planning to do - now is the time